 The enemy to "advancing confidently" is our own discouraging thoughts.
 Thus we find the next maneuver in our aspirations to hot mess...ness:

 This does not refer to your Aunt Becky, although in some cases that advice may still hold.
 "ANT" is an acronym for Automatic Negative Thoughts attributed to the eminent Dr. Daniel Amen.

 Thoughts that pop up such as "I'll never make that happen," or "I just don't have the talent," or "life sucks", are even more pestilential than an insect infestation.
 Listen and accept them, and you're on your way to hot mess...hood(?) just like me.

 Will you join me in stepping on these ANTs?
-If we can hone the aforementioned FOCUS, which we'll discuss more in future posts, we can get better at catching them instead of letting them crawl past, wreaking their havoc unobserved.
+If we can hone the aforementioned focus, we can get better at catching them instead of letting them crawl past, wreaking their havoc unobserved.

 When you are lucky enough to catch one in the light, talk back to it: